Is buying organic worth the extra cost?

 Here is a map from the USGS water sampling showing imidacloprid usage.

-A University of Iowa study found that neonicotinoids are widespread in surface water in agricultural areas.
-The study found that neonicotinoids are only partially removed by water treatment systems, with the amount depending on the type of filtration.[ref]
+A study from the University of Iowa found that neonicotinoids are widespread in surface water in agricultural areas.
+The study found neonicotinoids are only partially removed by water treatment systems, with the amount depending on the type of filtration.[ref]
 I wonder if the researchers who found that the University of Iowa’s filtration system only removed 1% of the clothianidin are still drinking from the water fountains there...

 So what happens in humans?
 Surely there is no problem since the EPA says they are safe, right?